syncfusion-content/ej2-common-docs/ej2-javascript/appearance/material3.md

 ## Dark mode support

-We have unified the light theme and dark theme values into a single definition file.
-This allows for easy switching between light and dark modes for our controls.
+We have amalgamated the light theme and dark theme values into a single definition file, enabling seamless switching between light and dark modes for our controls.

 ![dark mode](images/material3.gif)